EthanRDoesMC/Brooklyn/README.md

 6. Run `make clean do`.

 #### Notes
-If you make changes to .xib files, make sure to commit the built .nib files in the Resources folder as well  That way, other platforms can build as well.
+If you make changes to .xib files, make sure to commit the built .nib files in the Resources folder as well.
+That way, other platforms can build without Xcode.
 This will not be a requirement in the future.

 ### Linux / Windows
 I'll add these instructions soon.
 I don't have theos set up on Windows.
 I also don't have a Linux install yet.
 For shame, I know, for shame! :P